kcodedev/mkdocs/docs/AL/13-data-representation/floating-point.md

 ---

-## 🔄 Converting Decimal → Binary Floating-Point
+## 🔄 Decimal → Binary Floating-Point

 Convert `+1.5625` to normalised floating-point representation.
 12 bits for mantissa 4 bits for the exponent: